Dr Ron Edwards has

 Mr Dawson has been a SEMC Member since October 2017.

-Dr Andrew (Andy) Robertson is the Acting Assistant Director General and Acting Chief Health Officer within the Public and Aboriginal Health Division in the Western Australia Department of Health (WA Health).
+Dr Andrew (Andy) Robertson is the Assistant Director General and Chief Health Officer within the Public and Aboriginal Health Division in the Western Australia Department of Health (WA Health).
 With specialist qualifications in Public Health Medicine and Medical Administration, he served with the Royal Australian Navy (RAN) from 1984 until 2003, including completing three tours to Iraq as a Biological Weapons Chief Inspector with the United Nations Special Commission in 1996 and 1997.
-He remains in the RAN’s Active Reserve, and was promoted to Commodore and took up the role of Director General Navy Health Reserves in July 2015.
+He remains in the RAN's Active Reserve, and was promoted to Commodore and took up the role of Director General Navy Health Reserves in July 2015 to 2019.

 Mr Mark Webb has